konveyor/konveyor.github.io/content/Move2Kube/concepts.md

 title: "Concepts"
 date: 2022-08-16T17:21:40-06:00
 draft: true
+weight: 2
 ---
 Move2Kube has four concepts that are useful to understand when customizing output and this section covers the more important ones.

-> **Important:** If you have not followed the [tutorials](/tutorials/customizing-the-output), we recommend checking those out first, then coming back here to see each concept in more detail.
+> **Important:** If you have not followed the tutorials, we recommend checking those out first, then coming back here to see each concept in more detail.

-# Artifacts
+## Artifacts
 [Source code](https://github.com/konveyor/move2kube/blob/6448624d79c37809417c05e34fcb3b2456952bcb/types/transformer/artifact.go#L37-L45)

 Artifacts represent the application objects that can be passed between transformers.